-Low level lighting will be used throughout country park, the uni-directional with lighting onto footpaths minimise light to exposure in habitat zones.
+Low level lighting will be used throughout country park, the with uni-directional lighting onto footpaths to minimise light exposure in habitat zones.

 Lighting in general will be resisted where it could profoundly impact areas of significant wildlife.

 4.4.3 Pavement - 2m